tcarland/kdc-ansible/README.md

 Which is equivalent to the ansible command:
 ```
-$ ansible-playbook -i inventory/${env} kdc-site.yml
+$ ansible-playbook -i inventory/${env}/hosts kdc-site.yml
 ```

 Clients can be installed with the *./bin/kdc-clients.sh* script which will run the *kdc-clients.yml* playbook on a provided list of hosts.
-The client playbook simply installs krb5 client prerequisites and the */etc/krb5.conf* file with the given inventory environment.
-So, given an inventory name of *env*, as in *./inventory/env/hosts*, then we run a client playbook by running the following:
+The client playbook directly installs krb5 client prerequisites and the */etc/krb5.conf* file.

+Given an inventory name of *myenv*, as in *./inventory/myenv/hosts*, then the client playbook can be applied by running the following:
 ```
-./bin/kdc-client.sh env host1 host2 host3
+./bin/kdc-client.sh myenv host1 host2 host3
 ```

-Note the command and inventory references are relative to the project root.
+Note the command and inventory references above are relative to the project root.

 ## Configuration:

+Create an inventory for a KDC pair (two hosts to run in a master/slave configuration, referred to as `primary` and `secondary` from here out.
-  Create an inventory for KDC pair consisting of two hosts.
-The playbook currently only accounts for one secondary KDC.
-So for a given inventory you might have a *hosts* file of the following:
+The playbook currently only accounts for a single secondary KDC.
+For a given inventory you might have a *hosts* file of the following:
 ```
 [primary]
 kdc01